 Castlewellan Forest Park

-This path circumnavigates Castlewellan Lake providing good views of Slievenaslaat and Castlewellan Castle.
+This path follows the shore of Castlewellan Lake providing good views of Slievenaslaat and Castlewellan Castle.
 Points of interest along this path are the Ice House, various sculpted features and the Autumn Wood.
-The Leisure cycling route follows this path.
+The Leisure Cycling Route follows this path.

 The initial part of the trail follows the former stagecoach route known locally as the Crow Road where striking views of the northern Mourne Mountains can be glimpsed before reaching Castlewellan Lake.